apereo/cas/docs/cas-server-documentation/webflow/Webflow-Customization-AUP.md

 For example, if the policy terms attribute is defined as `status` with the value of `developer`, the expected language code to carry the policy text would be `screen.aup.policyterms.developer=<p>Policy for developers</p>`.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#acceptable-usage-policy).